Hawaii couple charged with stealing IDs of dead Texas kids – KION546

 Walter Glenn Primrose and Gwynn Darle Morrison, both in their late 60s, who allegedly lived for decades under the names Bobby Edward Fort and Julie Lyn Montague, respectively, were arrested Friday in Kapolei on the island of Oahu.

-Prosecutors are seeking to have the couple held without bail, which could indicate the case is about more than defrauding the government to obtain drivers’ licenses, passports and Defense Department credentials.
+Prosecutors are seeking to have the couple held without bail, which could indicate the case is about more than fraudulently obtaining drivers’ licenses, passports and Defense Department credentials.
+Those documents helped Primrose get secret security clearance with the U.S. Coast Guard and as a defense contractor.

 A “close associate” of Morrison said she lived in Romania while it was a Soviet bloc country, Muehleck said.